 Cerberus is getting a file upload notification complete event that is triggering your rule.
 At around the same time, the client is renaming the file to the correct file name.

-Sometimes the file name still exists but the client has opened the file for renaming (this is when you get the file is in-use message).
+Sometimes the file name still exists but the client has opened the file for renaming (this is when you get the "file is in-use" message).
 Other times the event kicks off right after the file gets renamed by the client.
-You get an error that the file doesn't existing in this case.
+You get an error that the file doesn't exist in this case.

-The best way to resolve this issue is to add a condition to your File Upload Event rule that ignores files with the string .filepart.
-For example, you could add a condition that the file does not contain .filepart.
-Anything else will trigger your move.
+The best way to resolve this issue is to add a condition to your File Upload Event rule that ignores files with the string ".filepart".
+For example, you could add a condition that the file does not contain ".filepart".

-From there you can then handle the rename with a File Move/Copy event where the FROM filename ends with .filepart.
+From there you can handle the rename with a File Move/Copy event where the FROM filename ends with ".filepart".
 In that case, you know it's the rename after an upload and you can move the file as part of the action for that event.

 You can learn move about configuring the Event Manager here.